oasislabs/oasis-ethwasi-runtime/README.md

 Development notes:

 * If you are developing a contract and changing things, be sure to remove the referenced identity file (e.g., `/tmp/evm.identity.pb`) as it will otherwise fail to start as it will be impossible to unseal the old identity.
-* Also, when the contract hash changes, the contract will be unable to decrypt and old state as the key manager will give it fresh keys.
-So be sure to also clear (if you are using a Tendermint node) and restart the consensus node.

 ## Building the example client